524D/mzrecal/README.md

 mzML file are used, and a recalibrated mzML file is produced.

-Note that the output mzML file will not contain the index wrapper (optional accorsing to the mzML specification, but still required by some software).
+Note that the output mzML file will not contain the index wrapper (which is optional according to the mzML specification, but still required by some software).
 The msconvert program from the ProteoWizard toolkit is recommended to add the index.

 # Go libraries for mzML and mzIdentML
 The current version of the code embeds 2 Go packages, for reading mzIdentML